Table of Contents

 Best Practices for Error Handling during Conversions

-Always Check for Errors: Given the dynamic nature of data, especially when dealing with user inputs or external systems, always check for errors after calling a Golang strconv
+Always Check for Errors: Particularly when working with user input or external systems, one must always check for errors after making calls to Golang strconv

 str := "3.14"